KMJ-007/riscv-emulator-challenge/blog.md

-# NOTE:
->THESE ARE MY PERSONAL NOTES generated using LLM cause i am too lazy to write things, so if this looks AI generated than it is AI generated and formatted and in between i have also written some things and added screenshot where i thought this would help me in future when i am looking back

 # The Big Picture:
 - There's a company called Succinct, They're building something that needs to run RISC-V programs really fast, They've created this [challenge](https://github.com/succinctlabs/riscv-emulator-challenge) to make their RISC-V emulator faster, and i like challanges, so this is my attempt for doing this!